grotovu/l4d2-early-stats-crawl-in-console-with-print-to-file/README.md

 - Take the newly created .smx file
 - Then place the .smx in the sourcemod/plugins folder

-Alternatively, download the .zip in the release, drag and drop the scripting and plugins folders inside 'addons/sourcemod/' folder.

 'l4d2_match_stats.cfg' will be automatically created inside cfg/sourcemod folder.

 # Usage: